The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Having a reading party

-Inviting learners to a Book Bistro / other reading event
+Rewarding learners with a Book Bistro / Hot Chocolate chat or other reading event

 Schools should widen celebrations to include the community in one of the below ways, or in another way that suits their setting: